Ecosystem Targets and Supporting Indicators

 Decision support tools also will help to guide land protection decisions by highlighting areas on the landscape that have the greatest ecological value and identifying corridors between them.

 By 2024, the Habitat Restoration and Stewardship Workgroup will agree upon an applicable model and apply metrics for all restoration and protection projects.
-By establishing a quantitative metric, the model will estimate a baseline and set a more specific quantitative goal to be accomplished by 2035.
+By establishing a quantitative metric, the model will estimate a baseline and set a more specific quantitative target to be accomplished by 2035.

 Habitat connectivity is a critical component of fish and wildlife conservation.
 When habitat patches are connected, fish and wildlife can freely move for day to day needs such as feeding, breeding, and resting, or for migration.